Amended fire restrictions: Stage 1 fire restrictions in western Boulder County. Fire restrictions rescinded in eastern Boulder County.

 DEET

 Use insect repellent that contains at least 10% DEET.
-If outside during evening, nighttime, and dawn hours, consider the use of an insect repellent containing 10% to 30% DEET (N, N-diethyl- methyl-meta-toluamide).
-Products with concentrations around 10% are effective for periods of approximately two hours.
+If outside during evening, nighttime, and dawn hours, consider using an insect repellent containing 10% to 30% DEET (N, N-diethyl—methyl-meta-toluamide).
+Products with concentrations around 10% are effective for approximately two hours.

-• DEET is not recommended for children under 2 months of age.
+• DEET is not recommended for children under two months of age.

-• Do not apply DEET directly to children, and do not apply it to children’s hands.
-Apply to your own hands, then put it on the child.
+• Do not apply DEET directly to children or to their hands.
+Instead, apply it to your own hands and then put it on the child.

 • Apply DEET sparingly on exposed skin; do not apply under clothing.